convertigo/convertigo-doc/operating-guide/installing-convertigo-server/index.md

 sidebar: c8o_sidebar
 permalink: /operating-guide/installing-convertigo-server/
 ---
-This chapter describes how to install Convertigo Server in several qualified environments , operating systems , docker and containers.
+This chapter describes how to install Convertigo Server in several qualified environments , operating systems , docker and Kubernetes.

 ## General purpose and packages

 Convertigo Server can be installed on different operating systems and application servers.
-The installation can be done on Windows or Linux operating systems and application container technology.
+The installation can be done on Windows or Linux operating systems and Kubernetes.

 Convertigo Server installation is available as 2 packaging types  :<br>